Problems with reading stave notation

 The original piece of music must first be scanned, played or typed into a music notation package.
 Most computer packages for writing stave notation have lots of variables within them for altering the size, appearance and placing of each element in the score.

-General guidelines for producing MSN are published by UKAAF (UK Association for Accessible Formats) and may be found on page 59 of G003: Creating Clear Print and Large Print Documents.This document is available as a free download from the large print section of the UKAAF Guidance Download Page.
+- General guidelines for clear and large print are published by UKAAF (UK Association for Accessible Formats) and may be found on page 59 of G003: Creating Clear Print and Large Print Documents.This document is available as a free download from the UKAAF large print page.

-For those working directly with partially sighted musicians, there is more detailed advice about assessing requirements for MSN and producing these in G009: Modified Stave Notation: Meeting individual needs for large print music.
-This document is available as a free download from the large print section of the UKAAF Guidance Download Page.
+- For those working directly with partially sighted musicians, there is more detailed advice about assessing requirements for MSN and producing these in G009: Modified Stave Notation: Meeting individual needs for large print music.
+This document is available as a free download from the UKAAF music page.

 If you have a music software package yourself, experiment with the engraving rules and see what changes you can make, both on screen and for printing.
 If you don't have the software, see if friends, family or a local society can help.
 The local society may have a link with a school or college with suitable software.